 Jones Day and the ABA have partnered with Unite Us, a technology company, to build the platform.
-A pilot of VetLex will be launched in late 2017, and it will increase in scale, eventually becoming a national platform in 2018.
+A pilot of VetLex launched in late 2017, and it will increase in scale, eventually becoming a national platform in 2018.

 Currently, legal assistance through VetLex is limited to certain geographic regions and certain legal subject areas (explained below).
 The scope of both will expand as the pilot testing continues.
 This page will be updated as more geographic and legal service areas come online for legal service delivery throughout the pilot testing phase.

 For Veterans, the VetLex platform provides them an online tool for obtaining pro bono counsel for their specific legal need, which could be civil, criminal, or administrative (benefit claims, for example).
 It also provides educational information on basic legal concepts, as well as a convenient repository for paperwork (like DD 214s) that are required multiple times by various service providers.